aidswidjaja/html5-boilerplate/README.md

 # License

-The code is available under the MPL 2.0 license.
+The code is available under the MPL-2.0 license.